-This section explains how to implement the audio Hardware Abstraction Layer
+This page explains how to implement the audio Hardware Abstraction Layer

 (HAL), provides details about configuring an audio policy (file formats, code